Properly designed and finished cloakroom ideas are a great addition to your home.

-A well-designed cloakroom will not only add value to your home, it could also be particularly handy when you’re entertaining – or when children are playing out in the garden and you don’t want them rushing up and down stairs.
+Well-designed cloakroom or powder room ideas will not only add value to your home, it could also be particularly handy when you’re entertaining.
+Or when children are playing out in the garden and you don’t want them rushing up and down stairs.

-Use these bathroom ideas to make the most of unused space by installing a cloakroom – it will punch above its weight in terms of household usefulness.
+These clever bathroom ideas for your downstairs WC will help you revamp an existing cloakroom or make the most of unused space with an additional loo.
+It will punch above its weight in terms of household usefulness.

 1. Go for a dark color scheme